Academics Middle School

 6th Grade Electives

-All 6th graders take a rotation of 4 classes which explore the possible pathways: Energy and the Environment, Design & Modeling, Science Enrichment, and CS Makers & Innovators.
+All 6th graders take a rotation of 4 classes which explore the possible pathways: Energy and the Environment, Design & Modeling, App Creators, and CS Makers & Innovators.
 Giving students the opportunity to explore the variety of pathway options allows students to become familiar with the many possibilities within the STEM fields.
 Students get a “sample” in each of these classes and can begin to hone in on their passions as STEM students.
 The choice in electives may change each year.
 Each rotation lasts 9 weeks.

 7th Grade Electives